Horizontal Alignment and Basic Curves

 Figure 1: Drawing the Horizontal Alignment.
 Image on Left depicts the Starting Point of the Alignment.
 Image on Right Shows next IP

-- Create a new IP (refer to figure after step 14):
+- Create a new IP:

 - Click with the pencil cursor (away from the existing point) to create a new point.